corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 - Enabled at the bucket level
 #### Security
 - **pre-signed URL v.s. public URL**
-	- The former contains a signature that verifies the user's credentials in the URL.
+	- The former contains a signature that carries the user's credentials in the URL, which is inherited from the permissions of the user that generated the URL for GET/PUT.
 - **Policies
 	- Explicit DENY in an IAM Policy will take precedence over an S3 bucket policy.
 	- User-based